danmaclean/tidyversebook/docs/joining.md

 ## 3 Keith <NA>    guitar
 ```

-See how this time `Keith` is retained as we're joining to the right table, but as he has no entry in the left table, an `NA` is used to fill the missing value.
+See how this time `Keith` is retained as we're joining to the right table as the base, but as he has no entry in the left table, an `NA` is used to fill the missing value.

 ### inner_join()